Unity-Technologies/Megacity-2019/README.md

 First time download and load time estimates:
 - Downloading the Megacity Multiplayer repo: Up to 20 min
-- Opening the project with library build: Up tp 20 min
+- Opening the project with library build: Up to 20 min
-- When going into the main scene, all the subscenes need to import: Up to 20 min
+- When going into the main scene, subscenes need to import: Up to 20 min
-- When going into the playmode, the server world is created: Up to 30 min
+- When going into the playmode, server world is created: Up to 30 min

 ## Get Megacity Multiplayer